-But first, I have a confession to make.
-Believe it or not, I had never had couscous in my life until I was in culinary school a few years ago.
-It just wasn’t a thing when I was growing up, (remember, Brazilians love their rice!)
-Seriously, up until I moved to the US, I had never even seen or heard of couscous.
-Well, at least, not the semolina kind.
+I do have a confession to make, tho… As much as I love couscous now, I had never had, or heard of (!) pearl couscous in my life until I was in culinary school a few years ago.
+It just wasn’t a thing when I was growing up – remember, we Brazilians love our rice!

 - 1 cup of dry couscous